shawsey/las-tan-discordbot/README.md

+# LAS TAN DISCORDBOT

+The bot is adapted and customized from the Idiot's Guide Community Doscord.js bot.
+Most setup can be readup on their website when it comes to adding into Discord, and if any questions are left unanswered you can follow the yellow brick road to StacksOverflow.

+Below is the README from IG Community's Guide Bot, credit to them where credit is due for making creating a bot simple and straight forward.

+---
+---
+---
 # Guide Bot

 An example of a Discord.js Bot Handler.
 Updated and Maintained by the Idiot's Guide Community.

 Ages ago, Guide Bot was actually a little bot I had on the official discord.js server.